cjisr-26/data-projects/README.md

 My personal and/or academic data science, engineering, and analytics projects.

 ## independent-study
-- Relevant documentation and code for my independent study at NCSU
+- Relevant documentation and code for my data engineering independent study at NCSU

 ## DataSciencePrompt_FanEngagement
 - Data science and analytics exercise used as part of a job application.